JankariTech/blog/src/assets/JoplinWithOcis/JoplinWithOcis.md

 banner: https://raw.githubusercontent.com/JankariTech/blog/master/src/assets/JoplinWithOcis/joplin_with_ocis-header.png
 ---

 I love to use [Joplin](joplinapp.org) to organize my notes.
-To synchronize the notes between different devices I have so far used the WebDAV sync option together with [ownCloud 10](github.com/owncloud/core/).
-Now [oCIS (ownCloud Infinite Scale)](https://owncloud.com/infinite-scale/) is the new cool kid in the cloud storage space and I would like to use it for syncing of Joplin.
+To synchronize the notes between different devices, I have so far used the WebDAV sync option together with [ownCloud 10](github.com/owncloud/core/).
+Now [oCIS (ownCloud Infinite Scale)](https://owncloud.com/infinite-scale/) is the new cool kid in the cloud storage space, and I would like to use it for syncing of Joplin.

 Similar to ownCloud 10, oCIS offers a WebDAV API, but it has [disabled basic-auth by default and the docs discourage using it in production](https://doc.owncloud.com/ocis/next/deployment/services/s-list/auth-basic.html#introduction).
 Instead, oCIS implements the OIDC workflow for authentication.
 I tried to get the OIDC authentication into Joplin, but sadly my [PR](https://github.com/laurent22/joplin/pull/7400) for that was refused.